Stals/lmg-hugo/README.md

 <a href="https://bit.ly/3eovU6F"><img src="https://letsmakeagame.net/joinDiscord.png" width="300"></a>

 ## Shortcodes Usage
+You can find all the shortcodes in the [`shortcodes`](https://github.com/Stals/lmg-hugo/tree/main/shortcodes) folder.
 Copy them to `layouts/shortcodes` folder and use depending on the shortcode itself.
 Or you can also add any of this reposity subfolders as [submodules](https://github.blog/2016-02-01-working-with-submodules/).

 ### Table of Contents